mjordan/islandora_workbench_docs/docs/creating_nodes_from_files.md

-If you want to ingest some files without a metadata CSV you can do so using the `create_from_files`.
-A common application of this ability is in automated workflows where Islandora objects are created from files saved to a watch folder, and metadata is added later.
+If you want to ingest some files without a metadata CSV you can do so using the `create_from_files` task.
+A common application of this ability is in automated workflows where Islandora objects are created from files saved to a [watch folder](/islandora_workbench_docs/workflows/#watch-folders), and metadata is added later.

 Nodes created using this task have only the following properties/fields populated: